samuelusc/CSCI596-Project/README.md

 Displaying other users' ratings and reviews helps new users discover popular movies.

 ### Possible Tech Stacks
+`Latest Version`
 **`Pandas`**: For data handling and analysis.

 **`Neo4j Database`**: Using Neo4j, a advanced graph database, to store and manage data.

-**`Dynamic Query Building`**: The script dynamically constructs Cypher queries based on user input, such as filtering movies by genre or calculating similarity.
+**`Dynamic Query Building`**: Constructs Cypher queries based on user input, such as filtering movies by genre or calculating similarity.

 **`Cold Start Problem Handling`**: The user interacts with the system through the command line, inputting data and receiving recommendations.

 **`Fuzzy Matching for Movie Titles`**: To handle partial or imprecise movie title inputs, the script employs a fuzzy matching technique.

-**`Cosine Similarity for User Similarity`**: The code calculates similarity scores between users using cosine similarity, a common technique in recommendation systems.

-**`Collaborative Filtering for Recommendations`**: The recommendation logic in the script seems to be based on collaborative filtering.
-This method makes automatic predictions about the interests of a user by collecting preferences from many users.
+**`Cosine Similarity for User Similarity`**: Using Pearson Correlation Coefficient.
+The Pearson correlation coefficient is used to calculate the similarity between different movies.
+The movies are represented as vectors of pre-collected user review ratings.
+For each movie the correlation coefficients of the rating vector with vectors of other movies are collected and sorted.
+The recommneded movies are selected per largest correlation coefficients.

+**`Collaborative Filtering for Recommendations`**: a user behavior-based collaborative filtering recommendation system, specifically for movie recommendations.
+This system identifies movies to recommend by analyzing user ratings, finding users with similar movie rating habits, and basing suggestions on the preferences of these similar users.

 ***
+`Old Version`
 **`Scikit-surprise or scikit-learn`**:
 A python scikit we used to build and analyze recommender systems.
 It provides some efficient collaborative filtering algorithms, including user-based collaborative filtering, item-based collaborative filtering, and matrix factorization algorithms.